How your body develops high cholesterol? Causes of high cholesterol may be due to other health conditions or nutritional deficiency.

-The clinical study data reveals high triglyceride levels were probably associated with an increased creatinine level.
-This is an indication of decrease in kidney function.
-Similarly, lower level of HDL cholesterol was associated with greater risk.
-However, total and LDL cholesterol showed no association with the risk of chronic kidney disease.
-Creatinine is a breakdown product of muscle used to detect this condition.
-A rising level in creatinine in the blood indicates a decline in the kidney function.
-An increase of 0.4 milligrams of creatinine per deciliter of blood indicates a significant decline in kidney function.
+Low HDL cholesterol has associated with greater risk.
+But, total and LDL cholesterol is not associated with the risk of chronic kidney disease.
+Elevated levels of creatinine in the blood indicate a decline in the kidney function.
+The increase of 0.4 milligrams of creatinine/deciliter of blood indicates a decrease in kidney function.

 Opting to lose weight

-Losing weight may cause a short-term rise in your serum levels of cholesterol through the weight-loss process.
-Human body stores excess calories as fat in adipocytes (fat cells).
-When you are start-losing weight, the fat cells shrink by releasing LDL cholesterol into the blood stream.
-This has cleared through the gall bladder into the intestine.
-Mostly, this elevation in LDL-cholesterol occurs in some individuals after 30 to 50 pounds (13.6 to 22.6 kg) weight loss.
+Losing weight causes a short-term rise in your serum cholesterol level.
+You know your body stores fats in adipocytes (fat cells).
+When you lose weight, fat cells shrink by releasing LDL cholesterol into the bloodstream.
+Elevated LDL cholesterol occurs in some after 30 to 50 pounds (13.6 to 22.6 kg) weight loss.